SEM vs. SEO, Do you know the difference? Are you looking to create an online marketing strategy for your brand? Then this post is just for you!

 5. Value with time

 Time is a crucial factor in understanding how effective SEM and SEO are in the long run.
-SEM campaigns stop functioning the moment you pull the plug off of your ad budget.
-However, that’s just not the case with SEO.
+SEM campaigns stop functioning when you pull the plug off of your ad budget.
+However, that’s not the case with SEO.
 Once you get it right, SEO can keep delivering results for years on end.

 6. Average CTR